Hilda (TV series)

-Hilda is an animated streaming television series based on the graphic novel series of the same name by Luke Pearson.
-Produced by Silvergate Media and Mercury Filmworks, the series follows the adventures of fearless Hilda, an 11-year-old blue-haired girl who, along with her mother Johanna and her deerfox Twig, moves to the city of Trolberg after their old residency in the outskirts of a forest is destroyed by a giant.
+Hilda is an animated television series based on the graphic novel series of the same name by Luke Pearson.
+Produced by Silvergate Media and animated by Mercury Filmworks, the series follows the adventures of Hilda, a fearless blue-haired girl who, along with her mother Johanna and her deerfox Twig, moves to the fictional city of Trolberg after their old house in the outskirts of a forest is destroyed by a giant.
 Though moving away from the wild and into a bustling city, Hilda still manages to befriend even the most dangerous of monsters.

-The series debuted on September 21, 2018 as a Netflix miniseries to critical acclaim.
-Due to the positive response, the series was renewed for a second season on October 8, 2018.
-The world premiere of the first two episodes was at the New York International Children's Film Festival on February 25, 2018.
-The second season was released on December 14, 2020, and a film titled Hilda and the Mountain King premiered on Netflix on December 30, 2021.
+The series debuted on Netflix on September 21, 2018.
+The first two episodes premiered earlier at the New York International Children's Film Festival on February 25, 2018.
+A second season premiered on December 14, 2020.
+A film titled Hilda and the Mountain King, which takes place between the second and third seasons, premiered on Netflix on December 30, 2021.
+A third and final season premiered on December 7, 2023.

-The show won Annie Awards for "Best Children's Series" twice in two years and Emmy Awards for "Outstanding Main Title Sequence", "Outstanding Children's TV Series" and "Outstanding Editing in a Daytime Program", tying the latter award with Animaniacs.
+The series received critical acclaim throughout its run.
+It won several Annie Awards, including for "Best Children's Series" for each year that it was eligible, as well as Emmy Awards for "Outstanding Main Title Sequence", "Outstanding Children's TV Series" and "Outstanding Editing in a Daytime Program", tying the latter award with Animaniacs.

-On November 19, 2021, Silvergate Media announced that the show has been renewed for a third season.

 Premise

-Hilda is a young girl who grew up with her mother Johanna in a small cabin on the edge of the woods near the walled-in city of Trolberg, between the late 1980s and the early 1990-1995s.
+Hilda is a young girl who grew up with her mother Johanna in a small cabin on the edge of the woods near the walled-in Nordic city of Trolberg.
 Hilda and Johanna soon move permanently to the city for a better life and to give Hilda a proper upbringing.
 Over the course of the series, she and her deerfox Twig, later accompanied by an elf named Alfur, and best friends Frida and David, go on a number of adventures interacting with and befriending the mysterious animals, people, and spirits that live in and around the city of Trolberg.